henriqueetges/MyExpectations/README.md

 I have found myself getting lost while trying to setup some of those.
 So I started testing developing my own.

-I am at being able to detect and address:
+I am aiming at being able to detect and address:

 Completeness - Data being incomplete
 Consistency - Data not being consistent between sources